cantinaverse/cantinaverse-sandbox/README.md

 - Foundry team for the excellent development framework
 - Ethereum community for continuous innovation
 - All contributors and educators in the blockchain space

+---

+**Happy Learning and Building! 🚀**

+For questions or support, please open an issue or reach out to the maintainers.